ThomasDev-1/Hackathon/README.md

 ### +4 Cards (Wild Card):
 - There are four +4 cards in the deck.
 - +4 cards can be placed on any card.
-- They cause the next player in rotation to pick up 4 cards and forfeit their turn.
+- +4 cards cause the next player in rotation to pick up 4 cards and forfeit their turn.
-- +4 cards can be stacked on top of other +4 cards, increasing the number of cards to be picked up.
-- +4 cards may not be played on top of +2 cards.
-- +4 cards cause the active color to change to a random color.
+- +4 cards allows the next player to play (after the one who forfeited their turn and drew 4) to play any card of any color ontop.

 ### Card Summary:
 | Type         | Total Cards |